A Chau

-A Chau (鴉洲) is a small uninhabited island in the inner most of Starling Inlet (Sha Tau Kok Hoi), off Nam Chung, in the north-eastern New Territories of Hong Kong.
+A Chau (鴉洲) is a small uninhabited island in the southeast of Starling Inlet (Sha Tau Kok Hoi), off Nam Chung, in the north-eastern New Territories of Hong Kong.
 It is under the administration of North District, and falls within the Closed Area.

+Geography

+Starling Inlet is a sheltered bay in the north-eastern New Territories of Hong Kong with a surface area of approximately 500 hectares.
+It is surrounded by fragmentary wetlands and hills.
+A Chau is a small island in the southeast of the bay.
+It is covered with vegetation and has a landmass of around one hectare.

 Fauna

 A Chau has been designated as a Site of Special Scientific Interest since 1985.
 The fauna of the island includes night heron, little egret, great egret, black-headed gull and herring gull.
 It is also a breeding site for the passage migrants.
 It was reported in 2007 that A Chau was the largest egretry in Hong Kong and may also have been one of the most important night roosting sites for the ardeids in winter.
+A 2001 survey found that A Chau was the nesting site for the majority of great egrets, cattle egrets, and black-crowned night herons in Hong Kong, hosting 63%, 46%, and 71% of those respective species' nests.

+During the early 2000s, several threats to the birds of A Chau were noted, including illegal collection of eggs and young, invasive climbers, and human disturbances at nearby wetlands.